PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now, that we have our react player, let's updated `layout.tsx` file with the following code.
+Now that we have our react player let's update the `layout.tsx` file using the following code.

 ```tsx
 import dynamic from "next/dynamic";